 Motor Insurance can be broadly classified under below heads:

 Commercial vehicle insurance helps all commercial vehicle drivers to reduce losses they might incur due to damage to their vehicle.
-Here commercial vehicles include those that are not used for personal purposes, like goods carrying vehicles.
+Here commercial vehicles include those that are not used for personal purposes, like goods carrying vehicles, trucks, etc.

-It covers a third person who has been injured in an accident involving you and your car.
-The policy doesn’t provide any direct benefit to the insured.
+It covers a third person who has been injured in an accident involving you and your vehicle, including car, scooters, bikes, trucks, etc. The policy doesn’t provide any direct benefit to the insured.
 As per the Insurance Regulatory and Development of India (IRDA), no insurer can decline to underwrite third party insurance.

 The damages to the vehicle due to below perils are covered in motor insurance-